iifawzi/foodi/README.md

 - Entities:

 The heart of the domain is the entities.
-These hold the essential data, representing real-world concepts like orders, ingredients, and the specifics of a the food we love.
+These hold essential data, representing real-world concepts like orders, ingredients, and the specifics of the food we love.
 These entities act as the backbone of the system, defining what data we work with and how it relates.

 - Use Cases: